Limited WIP — test && commit || revert

 Limited work-in-progress doesn’t seem to be a very well-known idea in the software development world but there are few practices which we use without realising that they’re limited work-in-progress (WIP) techniques.
-One example is pomodoro which suggests to focus on a task for 25 minutes and then take a break (without checking email or social networks), i.e. pomodoro limits the amount tasks that can be done in parallel.
-A less obvious example is TDD which makes us focus on the problem taking one step at a time, i.e. TDD limits what we can do at each stage of red-green-refactor cycle (for example, we can’t add production code when tests are green).
+One example is pomodoro which suggests to focus on a task for 25 minutes and then take a break (without checking email or social networks), i.e. pomodoro limits the amount of tasks that can be done in parallel.
+A less obvious example is TDD which makes us focus on the problem taking one step at a time, i.e. TDD limits what we can do at each stage of the red-green-refactor cycle (for example, we can’t add production code when tests are green).
 Another not-so-obvious example is continuous integration (CI) which is about regularly combining all changes into a working piece of software, i.e. CI is about limiting merge debt.

-Unfortunately, there is no common practice to quantify merge debt and doing CI can a bit more subtle than most CI tools want us to think.
+Unfortunately, there is no common practice to quantify merge debt and doing CI can be a bit more subtle than most CI tools want us to think.
 In particular, it might seem ok to stay on a branch as long as it can be merged into trunk (aka main/master branch).
 The problem is that there is no guarantee that pending changes on the branch can be integrated with the pending changes on all other active branches.
 You can optionally make the problem more interesting by adding code reviews via pull-requests and multiple “main” branches (e.g. dev/uat/prod).

 Without suggesting that it’s the best, easy or even practical solution, one extreme way of doing CI might be developing on trunk using “test && commit || revert” (TCR).
 TCR is a workflow inspired by TDD and intended to encourage small changes which are safe to integrate.

 TCR can be summarised with the following three rules:

 - You can’t commit without running tests.

 - If the tests pass, all changes are automatically committed.